 - Consider the contract value to your practice and relevant stakeholders

 - Ask members of your team about their experiences with payors

 By taking these steps, you can better determine which contracts should be renegotiated, renewed, or terminated.

 PayrHealth: A Modern Solution for Contract Management Challenges

 When it comes to provider contract management, there are several hurdles you likely have encountered or will encounter.
 These include:

 - A variety of different contracts

-- Ill-defined contract processes
+- Ill-defined contract processes and contract governance

 - Poor communication